pantheon-systems/documentation/source/content/guides/new-relic/06-troubleshoot-new-relic.md

 ### If you click the Go to New Relic button and are instead sent to a log in screen

 1. Log into the Pantheon Dashboard in an [Incognito](https://support.google.com/chrome/answer/95464) or [Private](https://support.mozilla.org/en-US/kb/private-browsing-use-firefox-without-history) window.
 The New Relic accounts are shared via SSO, so loading the page in a private window will force new sign-in credentials.
-If you can sign in this way, use the following steps to resolve access for your main browser session:
+If you can sign in this way, use the steps below to resolve access for your main browser session.

 1. Close all of your open New Relic tabs.